 Interview preparation is a must for candidates to thrive, so looking up information about your interviewer should be a part of this process.
 Research their background and previous experiences to understand more about their profile.
 It’s important to have as much info as possible to be able to connect with them in a meaningful way and communicate efficiently.

 However, if you’re searching for information on LinkedIn, keep in mind that you shouldn’t overdo it.
 If the assessor starts to feel that you’re ‘stalking’ them, they may feel intruded which can turn into a negative for you.
 So stick to the relevant, professional details and avoid diving into personal matters.

 2. Adopt a positive attitude

 So how can you sustain the positive vibes mentioned in the introduction during the interview?
-First off, show how excited you are for getting an interview for this position and express your curiosity to learn more about the company and the role.
-In contrast, lack of enthusiasm can signal to the interviewing team that you’re indifferent, bringing negative results.
+First off, show how excited you are about getting an interview for this position and express your curiosity to learn more about the company and the role.
+In contrast, a lack of enthusiasm can signal to the interviewing team that you’re indifferent, bringing negative results.

 Also, keep in mind the importance of body language as a means of communication.
 Here are some useful tips for you:

 - Give a firm handshake to the interviewer upon your entrance and smile.

 - Sit upright and make eye contact to show that all your attention is on them and what unfolds in the moment.

 Yes, body language is crucial but your words matter, too.
 To ensure that you communicate relevant and valuable information with them, you can practice your storytelling skills.
 There are certain models to use, such as AIDA, which stands for Attention, Interest, Desire, and Action.
 For instance, you can choose it when describing work challenges you’ve overcome.